Shave the Peak

 Ways to conserve

-The easiest way to save energy during peak events is by turning down the heat or air conditioning.
+• The most effective way to save energy during summer peak events is by turning the air conditioning up a few degrees, or off.